minkyuu/minkyuu/README.md

 ### Hi there 👋

-I'm Minkyu Lee who is interested in Backend Development from South Korea.
+I'm Minkyu Lee who is interested in Backend Development.

 <br>